Origen-SDK/origen_testers/lib/origen_testers/decompiler/README.md

 whatever token denotes the end of the vector appears __on the same line__ as the last vector.
 If `false`, the token that denotes the end of the `vector body` does __not__ also contain a vector.

 After splitting, the `frontmatter` and `pinlist` are parsed.
-Another singleton-class instance variable, `parser_config` is defined to provide the grammar setup.
-Within this Hash are various keys, but the only one that's required is:

-* `:grammar` An `Array` of grammar files.
-These will be included by the parser.

-The others are all related to the `base grammars`, which are covered in the next section.

-So far, grammars have only been implemented using [Treetop](https://github.com/cjheath/treetop), and that's what the current parsers will be expecting.
-The decompiler can provide its own `nodes` for integration with `treetop`, though that's not required.

-When a node is parsed, it will be converted to an [AST](http://whitequark.github.io/ast/index.html).
-Origen extends the `AST` a bit to provide the `platform nodes` and some other boiler-plate setup. `AST` will be expecting various `processors` for each `node` that may be encountered.
-These can either by implemented by the decompiler, or borrowed from the base.
+The platform should provide methods `parse_frontmatter` and `parse_pinlist` and return `nodes` will contain the parsed contents.

+The vector body will be parsed one vector at a time.
+The method `parse_vector` should also be provided by the platform and should also return a `node` containing the parsed contents.

 In summary, the decompilation goes:

 ~~~
-pattern source (singleton) -> splitter (singleton) -> section parsers (per section) -> Treetop nodes (per node/token) -> AST nodes (per node/token)
+pattern source (singleton) -> splitter (singleton) -> section parsers (per section) -> platform parsers -> node
 ~~~

-The AST nodes are what is finally provided to the decompiled pattern and what the `universal API` expects and operates on.
+The nodes are what is finally provided to the decompiled pattern and what the `universal API` expects and operates on.
+Nodes will be covered more a few sections down.

 #### Vector Delimiter